 Welcome to another installment of our featured member interviews where we introduce you to our members—individuals who work to advance ethical research on a daily basis.
-Over the course of the next few months we will be shining a spotlight on members of the Certified IRB Professional (CIP®) and Certified Professional IACUC Administration (CPIA®) Councils.
-Please read on to learn more about their professional experiences, how membership helps connect them to a larger community, and what goes on behind-the-scenes in their lives!
+During May, Member Appreciation Month at PRIM&R, we are featuring a new member interview every week!
+Please read on to learn more about Carole Ehleben, EdD, senior partner at Consultants for Evaluation and Applied Research (CEAR).